 - Bake your own Pi Day pie with this cool Pi Pie Pan from Amazon.

-- The American Pie Council has some pie-making tips, along with a downloadable packet of pie-related activities.
+- The American Pie Council has pie-making tips, along with a downloadable packet of Pi-Day activities.

 - Gift your favorite geek a mathematically inspired coffee mug.